Resarö

 Resarö is an island in the Stockholm archipelago and a locality in Vaxholm Municipality, Stockholm County, Sweden.
-It had 2,946 inhabitants in 2010.
+The island is divided into four populated areas: Överby, Ytterby, Storäng, Engarn and Ladvik, of which Ytterby notably is the most famous one because of its local mine.
+It had 3,212 inhabitants in 2020.
 Resarö includes the hamlet of Ytterby, famous for the discovery of several rare-earth elements in a local mine.

+At its southern end, the island is crossed by county road 274, with a bridge to the south linking it to the island of Kullö and, via that, to the Vaxholm urban area.
+To the west, a bridge links to the mainland via the islet of Bullerholmen.
+Local roads connect the county road with centres of population to the north of the island.
+Except for the winter months, passenger ships of the Waxholmsbolaget call at a pier in Ytterby, providing a connection to Vaxholm town and Stockholm city.

 The name

 The old form of the name was Risarna.
 The first element is ris 'brushwood' - the last element is derived from arin 'gravel; island made by gravel'.
 The last element ö 'island' was added in the 16th century.